mpoisot/snakes/docs/training.md

 More interestingly, for regular .py files it can display python output similar to a notebook when a section of code uses the magic comment `# %%`.
 Big whoop, they reinvented Jupyter.
 Why bother?

-After reading an article on the subject I realized that code diffing is a nightmare with Jupyter files, but with .py files it works great.
+After reading an article on the subject I realized that code diffing can be a nightmare with Jupyter files, but with .py files it works great.
 Moreover, the VScode python extension comes with actions to convert from .py to .ipynb and back.

 VScode command palette (CMD+P):